lake-afton-public-observatory/volunteer-handbook/README.md

 #### Activate the virtual environment:

-You can do this from any folder location, recommend from your local github\lapo-volunteer-handbook project folder
+You can do this from any folder location, recommend from your local github\volunteer-handbook project folder

 ```
 venv\Scripts\activate.bat